rehasantiago/Projects-Plan/README.md

 # Projects-Plan
-A simple application to keep a track of projects of all the registered users,built using react,redux and firebas
+A simple application to keep a track of projects of all the registered users,built using react,redux and firebase

 ## to install all the dependencies
 npm install